NuriddinovMA/Charm/README.md

   - Use ">>" for the continuation of description SVs
   - Use ">!" for the end of the description of complex SVs, the all lines between "!>" and ">!" are processed by Charm as one SV.

-The  \<reference genome id\> and  \<mutant genome uniq id\> are any names to description the reference genome and the modeled rearrangements.
+The  \<reference genome id\> and  \<rearrangment id\> are any names to description the reference genome and the modeled rearrangements.
 Every model must be named uniquelly.
 All lines between the "!>" and "<!" indicators must have the same name.

 The "+" should be used in  \<coordinate of chromosome block end\> column as the symbol of the chromosome end.